drug-design/course/docs/chapters/molecular-similarity.md

 ### Consensus Scoring: Asking a Panel of Experts

-Imagine you are on a TV quiz show and have to answer a set of questions ranging from any area of sports to any area of culture.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/consensus-scoring-asking-panel-experts-7d4a036a'><i class='fa fa-play' aria-hidden='true'></i></button>Imagine you are on a TV quiz show and have to answer a set of questions ranging from any area of sports to any area of culture.
 You have two people who are allowed to help you; one is better at sports (and okay at culture), one is better at culture (and okay at sports).
 But you don't know who's better in which area since the persons are anonymous.
 Whom do you trust?
 One option is to ask both people and take both opinions into account.
 This is precisely the concept of "consensus scoring".
 This concept can be applied in Similarity Analysis.
 *[nce]: New Chemical Entity: a compound not previously described.